-Note 52.
+Note 50.
 Figures for the previous year have been regrouped and reclassified to conform to the classification of the current period, where necessary.

-The accompanying notes are an integral part of these IND AS financial statements
+The accompanying notes are an integral part of these IND AS financial statements m Registration no. 318086E

-For J K V S & CO.
-Chartered Accountants
+For J K V S & CO Chartered Accountants